London rioters resent media image of hooded teen thug

 "I was out in the riots.
 My 16-year-old daughter was calling me asking where I was," she said, chuckling.

-She and others had little sympathy for many of the store owners whose premises had been looted and burnt, identifying most as big chain stores that offer little to their community.
+She and others had little sympathy for many of the store owners whose premises had been looted and burned, identifying most as big chain stores that offer little to their community.

 Many of the more upmarket stores cater for growing numbers of middle-class professionals and white hipsters who have moved in recent years into Hackney's handsome townhouses, of which many sit yards away from poor housing estates.